Back to Blog

 Key Takeaways

-• 2Most investors use existing home equity as their deposit rather than cash savings.
+• 3Most investors use existing home equity as the deposit rather than pure cash savings.

 Buying an investment property in New Zealand is more complex than purchasing your family home.
 Banks apply stricter criteria, you need larger deposits, and the numbers must stack up differently.
 This guide covers everything you need to know before making your first-or next-investment property purchase.